hollandtom06-droid/My-SQL-Projects-repo/README.md

 <img width="332" height="24" alt="image" src="https://github.com/user-attachments/assets/3c0d385b-4e73-4d9c-ac02-16aa05fbf934" />

 - this tells SQL how to connect the tables, it then matches up customers where their customerid is the same in both tables.

+### Customer Order Analysis

+This query identifies customers who have not placed any orders.

+A `LEFT JOIN` is used to keep all customers, including those without a matching record in the `Orders` table.
+The `WHERE orderid IS NULL` condition then filters the results to show only customers with no orders.

+The results are sorted alphabetically using `ORDER BY`.

+**Conclusion:**
+This query could be useful for identifying inactive customers.
+A business could use this information to understand which customers have not made a purchase and potentially target them with marketing or customer engagement activities.